LeSyefGit/TinycheckLight/README.md

 Of course, TinyCheck can also be used to spot any malicious communications from cybercrime to state-sponsored implants.
 It allows the end-user to push his own extended Indicators of Compromise via a backend in order to detect some ghosts over the wire.

-*If you need more documentation on how to install it, use it and the internals, don't hesitate to take a look at the [TinyCheck Wiki](https://github.com/KasperskyLab/TinyCheck/wiki).*
+<p align="center"> *If you need more documentation on how to install it, use it and the internals, don't hesitate to take a look at the [TinyCheck Wiki](https://github.com/KasperskyLab/TinyCheck/wiki).* </p>

 *If you have any question about the projet.
 Want to contribute or just send your feedbacks, don't hesitate to contact us at tinycheck[@]kaspersky[.]com.*